Murders of Eric Joering and Anthony Morelli: Aftermath and legal proceedings

 Along with prosecutors and the FOP president, some jurors also expressed disappointment over the sentencing verdict.
 A male and a female juror told a local TV station that several jurors refused to consider voting for a death sentence.
 One juror reportedly said immediately that they couldn't recommend a death sentence and would not change their mind.
 "We all took an oath” said the female juror.
 “They knew this wasn't going to be easy.
 Can you sign pen to paper- can you sign to the death penalty?
 And everybody did- but when we got in that room, one just sat back and said, 'Life - I can't do it.
 And I'm done.
 I will not be changed, you cannot change my mind.
 Life.'
 You won't even listen to us discuss this?
 'Life.'"
 The male juror reported that another juror said, “I don't know why we even have to be here."
 When asked how she felt about the life sentence the female juror said she felt disgusted and “I feel like the family did not get justice.
 Those fathers, those husbands, they're doing their job.
 Just doing their job."
 The male juror said “He's alive while these two police officers are dead," and that "I just don't think justice was served.

 On November 21, Judge Richard Frye sentenced Smith to two consecutive life sentences without parole, along with 26 and a half years imprisonment.
 Judge Frye shared statements made by the victims about the impact the crime had on them and told Smith "This jury spared your life- and you owe it to the rest of us to take this to heart.
 And to be as good a person for the rest of your life as you can possibly be.
 It will not pay back the families and the community that you cost these wonderful officers but it will be a way for you to show in some small way, some remorse."

-Smith was admitted to the Warren Correctional Institution on December 5, 2019, where he is serving his sentences.
+Smith currently resides at the Lorain Correctional Institution in Grafton, Ohio serving a life sentence.